Mattie Moss Clark: Career

 In 1958, she recorded "Going to Heaven to Meet the King", with the Southwest Michigan State Choir, becoming one of the first to teach and conduct a mass choir composed of members of different churches.
 She received three gold albums with the Southwest Michigan State Choir, and went on to write and arrange hundreds of songs and recorded over 50 albums.
-She directed Cadillac Motor Company's Christmas choir for 11 years and also conducted community-wide mass choirs for the prestigious NAACP Freedom Fund Dinners.
+She directed Cadillac Motor Company's Christmas choir for 11 years and also conducted community-wide mass choirs for the NAACP Freedom Fund Dinners.

-In early-1968, Clark and Elma Hendricks convened a Sing-A-Rama in Detroit at Reverend C. L. Franklin‘s New Bethel Baptist Church (Detroit, Michigan).
-They formed a 1,000 voice choir and had legendary gospel singer, Reverend James Cleveland come in as a special guest.
+In early 1968, Clark and Elma Hendricks convened a Sing-A-Rama in Detroit at Reverend C. L. Franklin's New Bethel Baptist Church (Detroit, Michigan).
+They formed a 1,000 voice choir and had gospel singer James Cleveland as a special guest.
 Cleveland so enjoyed the music and teaching classes that he told Clark he would like to create a similar convocation and maybe call it the Music Workshop of America.
-Clark suggested that he add “Gospel” to the title to let prospective attendees know it was gospel music only.
-Cleveland wasted no time in putting the word out.
+He suggested that he add "Gospel" to the title to let prospective attendees know it was gospel music only.
 The first Gospel Music Workshop of America (GMWA) convention took place in August 1968 at the King Solomon Baptist Church in Detroit.
-The idea was to perpetuate the legacy and appreciation of gospel music through classes and provide an opportunity to expose new talent.

-In 1979, she founded the Clark Conservatory of Music in Detroit, which established itself as one of the most prestigious schools of its kind in the country.
-In 1981, Trinity College in Pennsylvania conferred upon her one of their highest honors, the degree of Doctor of Humanities.
-After the death of Bishop Bailey in 1985, she continued as State Minister of Music for Southwest Michigan Jurisdiction #1, attending Greater Mitchell Church of God in Christ, under Bishop J.H.
+In 1979, she set up the Clark Conservatory of Music in Detroit.
+In 1981, Trinity College in Pennsylvania conferred upon her the degree of Doctor of Humanities.
+After the death of Bishop Bailey in 1985, she continued as state minister of music for Southwest Michigan Jurisdiction #1, attending Greater Mitchell Church of God in Christ, under Bishop J.H.
 Sheard.